zjw49246/production-stack/README.md

 - Routing to endpoints that run different models
 - Exporting observability metrics for each serving engine instance, including QPS, time-to-first-token (TTFT), number of pending/running/finished requests, and uptime
-- Automatic service discovery and fault tolerance by Kubernetes API
+- Automatic service discovery and fault tolerance via the Kubernetes API
 - Model aliases
-- Multiple different routing algorithms
+- Multiple routing algorithms:
   - Round-robin routing
   - Session-ID based routing
-  - (WIP) prefix-aware routing
+  - Prefix-aware routing (WIP)

 Please refer to the [router documentation](./src/vllm_router/README.md) for more details.

 ## Contributing

 We welcome and value any contributions and collaborations.
 Please check out [CONTRIBUTING.md](CONTRIBUTING.md) for how to get involved.

 ## License